Academic Affairs • 423.652.4737

 provide a local address and telephone number.
 Other documents may be required to verify

 need for the exception.
 Students applying for exemption based on financial Hardship

-a local phone or cell phone number.
+expected to provide a local phone or cell phone number.
 Please be aware that very few exemptions are granted.

 Students should not sign off-campus leases until approval to move off campus has been

 granted.
 The fact that a lease has been signed will not be a factor in determining

 whether an exemption to the policy will be granted.
 Students will be responsible

 for both the cost of on campus housing and the off-campus lease should the request